Fractional-order Spiking Neural Network: Experiments

 \subsection{Graph Learning Tasks.}

-For graph learning tasks, our experiments focus on the following key aspects of evaluation: (1) \textbf{Node Classification} performance; (2) \textbf{Energy Efficiency}; and (3) the \textbf{Robustness} of the proposed fspikeDE model.
+For graph learning tasks, our experiments focus on the following key aspects of evaluation: (1) \textbf{Node Classification} performance; (2) \textbf{Energy Efficiency}; and (3) the \textbf{Robustness} of the proposed \emph{f}-SNN framework.

-\textbf{Dataset \& Baselines.} We conduct experiments on three mainstream GNN methods: SGCN~\cite{zhu2022spiking}, DRSGNN~\cite{zhao2024dynamic}, and MSG~\cite{sun2024spiking}, using several commonly used graph learning datasets.
-Specifically, Node Classification (NC) is performed with SGCN and DRSGNN on Cora~\cite{mccallum2000automating}, Citeseer~\cite{sen2008collective}, Pubmed~\cite{wang2019heterogeneous}, Photo, Computers, and ogbn-arxiv~\cite{hu2020open}, while MSG-based models are evaluated on Computers, Photo, CS, and Physics~\cite{shchur2018pitfalls}.
-To ensure fairness, we only replace the neuron modules in the baseline models with our proposed modules: Fractional-LIF Neuron for SGCN and DRSGNN, and Fractional-IF Neuron for MSG.
-We also include integer-order fspikeDE ($\alpha=1$) as a reference baseline.
-Dataset details are provided in Appendix S4.
+\textbf{Dataset \& Baselines.} We conduct experiments on two mainstream GNN methods: SGCN~\citep{zhu2022spiking}, and DRSGNN~\citep{zhao2024dynamic}, using several commonly used graph learning datasets.
+Specifically, Node classification is performed with SGCN and DRSGNN on Cora~\citep{mccallum2000automating}, Citeseer~\citep{sen2008collective}, Pubmed~\citep{wang2019heterogeneous}, Photo, Computers, and ogbn-arxiv~\citep{hu2020open}.
+To ensure fairness, we only replace the integer-order neuron modules in the baseline models with our proposed modules, i.e., the LIF neuron \cref{eq:odecharge} in SGCN and DRSGNN are changed to our \emph{f}-LIF iterations \cref{eq:fdecharge}.
+This ensures our fractional adaptations have the same trainable parameters as the baselines; only the charging phases \cref{eq:odecharge,eq:fdecharge} differ.
+Dataset details are provided in~\cref{sec:supp_more_exp}.

-\textbf{Experiment Setup.} For node classification (NC) tasks based on SGCN and DRSGNN, we use Poisson encoding to generate spike data following a Poisson distribution.
-The number of timesteps $N$ is set to 100, and the batch size is set to 32.
-The dataset is divided into training, validation, and test sets in the ratio of \(0.7, 0.2\) and \(0.1\).
-Additionally, for experiments based on DRSGNN, we set the dimension of the positional encoding to 32 and adopt the Laplacian eigenvectors (LSPE)~\cite{dwivedi2023benchmarking} or random walk (RWPE)~\cite{dwivedi2021graph} method.
-All experiments are independently run 20 times, with the mean and standard deviation reported.
-The other experimental setting details are included in Appendix S4.
+\textbf{Experiment Setup.} For node classification tasks based on SGCN and DRSGNN, we use Poisson spike encoding.
+The number of timesteps \(N\) is set to 100, and the batch size to 32.
+Datasets are split into training/validation/test with ratios \(0.7/0.2/0.1\).
+For DRSGNN experiments, the positional-encoding dimension is 32, using Laplacian (LSPE)~\citep{dwivedi2023benchmarking} or random-walk (RWPE)~\citep{dwivedi2021graph} encodings.
+All experiments are run independently 20 times; we report the mean and standard deviation.
+Other experimental details are included in~\cref{sec:supp_more_exp}.

 \textbf{Node Classification Performance.} The experimental results based on SGCN and DRSGNN are shown in \cref{NC_SGCN}.
-Our method outperforms the SGCN and DRSGNN methods implemented with SpikingJelly in terms of accuracy.
-Similarly, the experimental results based on MSG are shown in \cref{NC_MSG}.
-Our method achieves significantly higher accuracy in node classification (NC) in the majority of cases compared to the MSG method implemented with SpikingJelly.
+Our fractional extension of SGCN and DRSGNN outperforms the original versions implemented with traditional \emph{integer-order} SNN toolboxes (SpikingJelly or snnTorch) in terms of accuracy.
 These results highlight the clear advantage of our method in improving model accuracy.